nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/CB_SETUP.md

 Once you have an ERD created, but are unsure if you got it right, feel free to run it by your peers or an instructor.

-## Database
+## API

-Once your ERD is complete, then go to the `database` module and start setting up your data structures for each resource.
-Also set up the `get*()`functions for each collection of customizations so that other modules can import the data and convert it to HTML.
+Once your ERD is complete, create the basic structure in your `database.json` file and enter in the data for the options above.

-You might forget some of them now, and that's fine.
-You'll discover what you missed when you start to build out the functionality.